Aejkatappaja/phone-corp/README.md

 ## ？How to run it

 1. `npm install` to install depencies.
-2. `npm run build` to proc `dist` folder.
-3. `npm start` to run the PhoneCorp system.
+2. `npm start` to run the PhoneCorp system.
 The server will listen port `:4000`.
-4. `npm run test` to run tests.
+3. `npm run test` to run tests.
-5. You can create a `.env` file and place `MONGODB_URL=` followed by your connection string provided by MongoDB to interact with your database.
+4. You can create a `.env` file and place `MONGODB_URL=` followed by your connection string provided by MongoDB to interact with your database.

 ## 📁 Architecture